-Fuzzing is a technique where invalid, random or unexpected data is used to produce either unexpected states or gain access to hidden features.
+Fuzzing is a technique where invalid, random, or unexpected data is used to produce either unexpected states or gain access to hidden features.

 CVSS Vector: AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:N/A:N

-Fuzzing is a technique where invalid, random or unexpected data is used to produce either unexpected states or gain access to hidden features.
+Fuzzing is a technique where invalid, random, or unexpected data is used to produce either unexpected states or gain access to hidden features.
 There are multiple types of fuzzing:

 1. Fuzzing based on observed data

 This URL presents the user with an invoice that is connected to a recent order, which he made at the example store.
 As IDs normally increment with each new data input, we could imagine that the next invoice might have ID 43.
 Even in cases where it isn’t that simple, we could find a pattern in comparing the URL for two different invoices we received from the same store.
 We could now execute fuzzing on this website by replacing the ID with random data until we find a match.
 By incrementing/decrementing the ID we could for example try to access different invoices, which should not work if the invoice ID does not match the invoices I am allowed to access.
-In this example case, we observed the ID parameter from the websites normal behaviour and tried to alternate it with different data.
+In this example case, we observed the ID parameter from the website’s normal behavior and tried to alternate it with different data.

 2. Fuzzing without previous knowledge